-It was recently reported that, as of this past Dec.
-1, the local franchisee of an international fitness center chain would discontinue that franchising agreement so that it could launch and operate health clubs under a new name.
+It was recently reported that the local franchisee of an international fitness center chain would discontinue that franchising agreement.
+The reason?
+So it could launch and operate health clubs under a new name.

 The CEO of this new operation told a local publication, “This is simply a re-branding and signage change.”